 We all know and dread the dinner hour if we have small children.
-That’s why I want to help you with these ideas for keeping fussy kids happy while cooking dinner.
-It’s the time of day they need us most and yet it’s the time of day when we can least give full attention.
+That’s why I want to help you with these 13 super ideas for keeping fussy kids happy while cooking dinner.
+After so many years of raising kids and grandkids I have ALOT of ideas about keeping kids busy in the Summer, keeping kids busy in the Winter…well keeping kids busy ANYTIME!
+Dinner is the time of day they need us most and yet it’s the time of day when we can least give full attention.

 It can keep us from even wanting to enter the kitchen and we don’t want that!

 Since this is such a huge dilemma and so overwhelming at times, I wanted to give you a great list of ideas that might help “curb” some of the dinner time blues with your babes.

 Over the years I’ve tried tons of different things…this is what I’ve found..sometimes these tips and tricks work and sometimes they don’t!
 HA..sorry, sometimes no matter what you do the kids are going to fuss.
 Boo!
 Just a little reality check.

 So here you go, a list of ideas for keeping fussy kids happy while cooking dinner!

 - Keep in a high chair close to where you are cooking.
 Give a kitchen utensil and bowl to “pretend” like they are cooking with you.

 Let your Toddler play with special foodie toys only at dinner prep time.
 Let them “cook” along with you!